azfar-mustafa/transfermarkt_azure/readme.md

 The ingestion part of the project has been implemented using Azure Functions.
 Azure Functions provide a serverless compute service that enables you to run code on-demand without having to explicitly provision or manage infrastructure.

-In this section, we have set up an Azure Function to scrape data from the Transfermarkt website and ingest it into Azure services.
-The Azure Function is triggered based on a predefined schedule or event, ensuring continuous data ingestion.
+In this section, we have set up an Azure Function to scrape data from the Transfermarkt website and ingest it into Azure Data Lake Storage 2 in Delta Lake format.
+Ideally, the Azure Function should be at least triggered twice in a season which is after August when the first transfer market has been closed and after January when the second transfer market happened.

+The ingested data consists of English Premier League player attribute such as the name, position, height, preferred foot and market value.
+Load date is also added to ease the data lineage.

 ## Next Steps